HimanshuBarak/PyTraceKit/README.md

 # PyTraceKit

- **PyTraceKit**, is a low code tool designed to simplify the integration of distributed tracing into Python microservices through the power of OpenTelemetry.
-This package is your gateway to enhanced application observability with a low-code, straightforward approach, enriching your logging with trace IDs and allowing detailed tracing with minimal setup.
+ **PyTraceKit**, is a low code solution designed to simplify the integration of distributed tracing into Python microservices through the power of OpenTelemetry.
+This package provides straightforward approach to enrich your logging with trace IDs and allowing detailed tracing with minimal setup.

- Currently along with FASTAPI , Falcon , Flask it also has support for redis and mongodb.
-Soon this will be extended to postgre and some popular message queues as well.
+ The package comes with inbuilt support for Falcon, FastAPI , Flask

 ## Key Features